-Rainbows is a four song E.P. i released on the Smokerblend imprint in 2011.
+Rainbows is a four song E.P. released on the Smokersblend Label in 2011.

 The title track’s acoustic guitar riffs fit perfectly over the programmed beats and deep synth line, setting the mood for the rest of the record.
 Hearing the intro to this track, I knew I could close my eyes and let the music wash over me.
 With small details of sound permeating “Raibows” – a small riff here, some harmonics there – the song sets perfect tone for the rest of the album.

 The second track, “Crime Scene” is a pleasant surprise.
 Riffing off of soundtracks to old spy movies in a minor key, the song sneaks up and, with spoken word samples, sexy horn arrangement and 70’s vibe, sounds like something Barry White might play when he’s in his love palace undressing a woman.

 “Outside the Head” returns to the acoustic guitar and programmed beats, with a simple but beautiful vocals that lead into the last track “Sleeping Souls.”
 More modern than some of the other material, the hypnotic melody plays with time and slowly brings you back to reality, wanting more.

 Rainbows is one of those records that, in a very short space of time, shows a lot.
 Owen proves that new production techniques and trends in music can work in harmony with the material that came before it.
 Rainbows brings contemporary flair to music not always associated with today’s electronics, and shows that – when done right – the two work very well together.